-This level of the hierarchy includes cash.
+This level of the hierarchy includes cash and cash equivalents.
 The fair value of the instrument is quoted prices where the prices represent those at which regularly and recently occurring transactions take place.

 Level 2: Inputs that are observable for the assets or liabilities either directly or indirectly